w3f/polkadot-wiki/docs/learn-launch.md

 runtime upgrades that will pass through Polkadot's normal governance processes.
 The core functionality does not have to be unlocked sequentially &mdash; several features can be unlocked with a single proposal.

+## Polkadot 2.0

+After the 1.0 version of Polkadot is released, research for the next version of Polkadot will commence.
+Possible areas of research could include nested relay chains and support for three tiers of parachains.
+However these areas of possible research is subject to change as Polkadot evolves.